How AccessPulse works

 Open source foundation

 AccessPulse is built on axe-core (MPL-2.0 license), the same engine used by Google, Microsoft, and the US government for accessibility testing.
-We chose axe-core over alternatives like htmlCS (used by Pa11y) or WAVE because of its active maintenance, comprehensive rule coverage, and industry adoption.
+We chose axe-core over alternatives like htmlCS (used by Pa11y) or WAVE because of its active maintenance, broad rule coverage, and industry adoption.
 AccessPulse is not affiliated with or endorsed by Deque Systems.